 (a) recognize that the elderly were most directly affected by the COVID-19 pandemic; (b) recall that too many of the elderly live in a financially precarious position; (c) acknowledge the collective debt that we owe to those who built Quebec and Canada...

-Without access to or the knowledge to use various methods of communication, we should continue to find more creative ways to reach out and support our seniors.
+When seniors do not have access to or the knowledge to use various methods of communication, we should continue to find more creative ways to reach out and support our seniors.
 We certainly saw that seniors, particularly in long-term care facilities, were being ravaged by the virus to an extent well beyond that of our demographics.

 If we look at a snapshot of about two months ago of the pandemic in Canada, deaths due to COVID in long-term care facilities made up a staggering 81% of COVID deaths in the country.
 By comparison, the average among other countries around the globe of COVID deaths in long-term care homes was 42% of all deaths, compared to our 81%.
 This is unacceptable.

-In response, the New Democrats announced a plan to offer a senior's care guarantee.
+In response, the New Democrats announced a plan to offer a seniors care guarantee.
 We called on the government to take steps to eliminate profit from our long-term care and work with caregivers and provincial and territorial governments to develop national care standards for long-term and continuing care and to regulate these in step with the Canadian Health Act.

 The other call to the House is to acknowledge the financial precarity of our seniors.
 In normal times, many seniors face high prices for rent, hydro, cable, gas and insurance as well as food, medical and pharmaceutical costs.
 Due to the pandemic, seniors have increased costs that they would normally not have.
 For example, statistics show that seniors use paid delivery services more than any other demographic during the pandemic for things like food and medicine.